Nate1623/Nate1623.github.io/index.md

 layout: home
 ---

-This is my page for CS 105 where I have posted my second Python project.
+I decided to use the fortune teller for my second python project.